 Automated incident investigation

 Alerts fire.
 Annie investigates.
 Root cause and remediation land in the incident channel before the on-call engineer has finished joining the bridge.
 The investigation correlates infrastructure changes, monitoring data, and dependencies across AWS, GCP, Kubernetes, Terraform, and your monitoring stack.
 No console-hopping.
-No tab-jumping.Mean time to resolution (MTTR)
+No tab-jumping.Slack channel registration

 Register Annie on your incident channel